apache/incubator-pegasus/docs/installation.md

 4. build pegasus's KV-layer in "src".

 **Please make sure the thirdparty are successfully downloaded and built before subsequent parts**.

+####  Common Build Problems
+* fatal error: <some_thirdparty_header_files>.h: No such file or directory

+This means that Third Party Building did not complete correctly and did not generate the header files.

+Rerun `./run.sh build` with `--clear_thirdparty`.

 ## Run in standalone mode